-- \sqcap After school study hall will not prevent a student from receiving a quarterly good behavior award. - ☐ Students will receive one free pass each semester when he or she forgets to complete an assignment.
-(This is not one free pass per class.; rather, one free pass for one forgotten assignment per semester).
-When a free pass is used, the incomplete assignment must still be completed and handed in the next school day for full credit. - □ All students coming to school without completed homework will stay after school that day and attend a one hour study hall from 3:30-4:30. - All students who refuse to participate in classroom activities will stay after school that day and attend a one hour study hall from 3:30-4:30. - □ Student's journal every day about their reading from the previous night.
-Your child's teacher willinform you of the required minutes of reading per night. - □ Students will call parents to inform them of study hall participation.
-Parents are responsible for transportation. - \square Students will be released promptly at 4:30. - \sqcap Study hall will be supervised by a school employee until 4:30.
-There is no supervision after 4:30. - Students who fail to attend study hall will receive a one day, in-school suspension the following day.
+- After school study hall will not prevent a student from receiving a quarterly good behavior award. - Students will receive one free pass each semester when he or she forgets to complete an assignment.
+(This is not one free pass per class; rather, one free pass for one forgotten assignment per semester).
+When a free pass is used, the incomplete assignment must still be completed and handed in the next school day for full credit. - All students coming to school without completed homework will stay after school that day and attend a one hour study hall from 3:30-4:30. - All students who refuse to participate in classroom activities will stay after school that day and attend a one hour study hall from 3:30-4:30. - Students will call parents to inform them of study hall participation.
+Parents are responsible for transportation. - Students will be released promptly at 4:30. - Study hall will be supervised by a school employee until 4:30.
+There is no supervision after 4:30. - O Students who fail to attend study hall will receive a one day, in-school suspension the following day.